-The definition of SoHo refers to the area “South of Houston Street”.
+SoHo is a neighborhood that is located in the “South of Houston Street”.
 Soho started out as farmland given to freed slaves by the Dutch West Indies Company.
 Today this famously artsy neighborhood has evolved into a New York City destination for shopping addicts.
 It features galleries, restaurants, museums, and stores.

-By the mid-19th century, the early Federal- and Greek Revival-style homes were replaced by buildings made from stone and masonry and, more importantly, cast iron.
+By the mid-19th century, the early Federal- and Greek Revival-style homes were replaced by buildings made from stone and masonry cast iron.

 Large buildings rose housing famous stores such as Lord & Taylor, Arnold Constable & Company and Tiffany & Company.
 After the Civil War, large manufacturing companies, particularly textile mills moved in.
 These were later replaced by warehouses and printing plants.